MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quality-of-experience-review-guide.md

 ### Define your target metrics

-This section discusses some of the core service metrics that we use to assess how services experience health.
+This section discusses some of the core service metrics that we use to assess the health of the services.
 By continually assessing and driving efforts to keep these metrics below their defined targets, you’ll help ensure that your users experience consistent, reliable call quality.
-To get you started, the following targets are provided.
+As a starting point, use the suggested targets in the table below.
+Adjust the targets as needed to meet your business objectives.

 _Table 2 - Core target health assessment metrics_
 <table>